coreservice-io/job/README.md

 			log.Println(err)
 		},
 		// job interval in seconds
 		2,
 		// job type
 		// UJob.TYPE_PANIC_REDO  auto restart if panic
 		// UJob.TYPE_PANIC_RETURN  stop if panic
 		UJob.TYPE_PANIC_REDO,
-		// the job will keep running if this callback is nil
+		// check continue callback, the job will stop running if return false
-		// check continue callback, the job will stop running if return false func(job *UJob.Job) bool {
+		// the job will keep running if this callback is nil func(job *UJob.Job) bool {
 			return true
 		},
-		// finally callback
+		// onFinish callback
 		func(inst *UJob.Job) {
-			log.Println("finally", "cycle", inst.Cycles)
+			log.Println("finish", "cycle", inst.Cycles)
 		},
 	)
+	_ = job

-	// if you want to stop job, use job.Cancel() go func() {
+	// if you want to stop job, use job.SetToCancel()
+	// after the job finish the current loop it will quit and call the finalFn function go func() {
 		time.Sleep(10 * time.Second)
-		job.Cancel()
+		job.SetToCancel()
 	}()

 	time.Sleep(1 * time.Hour)
 }

 ```